 Some tips to support you when preparing the young people in your life for the return to school:

 - Increase feelings of security by preparing them for the return to school as much as possible.
 This might involve looking at the school website, talking to the school, walking past the school (if possible) or getting in touch with schoolmates to have a conversation about how they’re feeling.
-Provide as much information as possible about what their new routine might look like.
+Provide as much information as possible about what their new routine might look like if it has changed from last term.

 Bloom Resources to support you